-As the school holidays approach and your cupboard prepares for consistent destruction from hungry little hands, it’s time to start thinking about how you’re going to keep your kids minds and bodies busy throughout the coming weeks.
+As the school holidays approach and your pantry prepares for consistent destruction from hungry little hands, it's time to start thinking about how you're going to keep your kids' minds and bodies busy.

-But it’s not their fault, they don’t need to know anything about your bills or expenses, all they want to do is have fun.
-The balancing act comes from squeezing enough fun into a day whilst not throwing your hard-earned savings around like an overfilled water balloon.
+But it's not their fault, they don't know anything about your bills or expenses, all they want to do is have fun.
+The balancing act comes from squeezing enough fun into a day whilst not throwing your hard-earned savings around.

-With the help of the tips below, both you and your kids can enjoy a mammoth-sized school holiday on a mouse-sized budget.
+With the help of the tips below, both your family can enjoy a mammoth-sized school holiday on a mouse-sized budget.

 Bring your own

 When you're out and about with your tribe of little creatures, a simple lunch stopover can easily escalate into an expensive meal.
 Although there are some great cheap (and healthy) food options out there that you should keep your eyes peeled for, it's much cheaper to bring your own.
 Don't forget that many hands make light work, so make cooking at home an activity before you head out.

 Not everything good is at your doorstep, or just around at the corner.
 Driving to your destination might seem like the best option, but it often can add up if you're planning a big day, with petrol and parking fees combining right under your nose.
 Gather up the gang and jump on public transport.
 For the kids that usually have to sit in the back, the big windows and new sights from train or bus are a welcome change, and can all be part of the adventure.